-At the 2016 WordCamp US in Philadelphia, PA, Matt Mullenweg, founder of WordPress, announced that a new post and page editor would be coming to WordPress.
+At the 2016 WordCamp US in Philadelphia, PA, Matt Mullenweg, founder of WordPress, announced that a new post and page editor would be coming to our beloved content management system.

-During last week’s core dev chat, Matt Mullenweg urged developers to consider WordPress 5.0 as “coming as soon as possible.”
+During last week’s core dev chat session, Matt Mullenweg urged developers to consider WordPress 5.0 as “coming as soon as possible.”

 The news for the new target day was announced Tuesday by Mullenweg, who wrote in a post about the Gutenberg release that he is firmly behind the idea of releasing the update as early as the 6th of December.